All Ballantrae houses had thatched roofs up to this date

 1843 Free Church Token 02 Minister James Porteous

-A new 2 horse mail coach service between Ayr and Portpatrick calling at Ballantrae every day starts 2 April
+A new two-horse mail coach service between Ayr and Portpatrick calling at Ballantrae daily began on 2nd April

-Lord Orkney moved the last part of his collection of birds and animals to Glenapp House to join up with the rest of his collection which came from Jofrey Court near Windsor.
-This collection included a fine East Indian stag, a male and female emu and 3 young ones, 6 Mexican deer, 6 Berkshire pigs, (2 were gifted by his Lordship to Mr Whyte at Garphar) and 45 brace of pheasants.
-A number of eggs were gathered from his Lordship's Capercailzies at Glenapp.
+The Earl of Orkney moved the last of his birds and animals from Windsor to Glenapp.
+This collection included a fine East Indian stag, a male and a female emu and three young emus, six Mexican deer, six Berkshire pigs (two of which he gifted to Mr Whyte at Garphar), and 45 brace of pheasants.
+A number of eggs were gathered from His Lordship's capercailzies at Glenapp.

-A James White of Garphar fell off a haystack and broke his spine and he subsequently died
+James White of Garphar broke his spine in a fall from a haystack, and subsequently died

-Mr Andrew Miller the Post between Ballantrae and Daljarrock is recorded as having walked 19 miles per day (Sunday excepted) for 14 years calculated at 83,258 miles
+Mr Andrew Miller, the Postman between Ballantrae and Daljarrock, was recorded as having walked 19 miles per day (Sunday excepted) for 14 years, calculated at 83,258 miles

-An advert was placed for a resident medical practitioner for Ballantrae.
-The annual pay for 3 years was to be £36 per annum supplemented by employment with the Poor Law Board of at least £14 per annum.
-Applications were to go to the Rev Mr Milroy Minister of Ballantrae
+Advert for a resident Medical Practitioner for Ballantrae, offering a salary for three years of £36 per annum supplemented by employment with the Poor Law Board of at least £14 per annum.
+Applications were to be submitted to the Rev Mr Milroy, Minister of Ballantrae.